 to Matsqui Trail Regional Park - Mission Bridge.
 Parking,

 Mission Bridge seen from Matsqui Trail in Abbotsford BC

-10. A railroad bridge is just beyond the car bridge, as
+10. A railroad bridge is just

 you keep walking East.